jez/git-heatmap/README.md

   -c <char>, --char <char>      Use <char> to draw the bars. [default: █] -f <cmd>, --filter <cmd>      Filter output through <cmd> before creating the
                                 the histogram.
+  -a, --all                     Include directories and parent directories of
-  -h                            Show this message.
+                                files in the histogram. [default: false] -h                            Show this message.
 ```